joshuali7536/commandline-ssg/README.md

 * stylesheet can be externally provided in either link form or file form to add style to the webpages.
 If not provided, the no stylesheet is added to the webpages
 * detects title and paragraph of the text file to give accurate tags in the webpage and sets title to the webpage
 * if a folder is provided, a new file called `index.html` is generated which contains link to all the files just generated
+* program exits with code 1 if something unexpected happens; if everything is working it exits with code 0

 The tool can now also process `.md` files:
 * accept `.md` file to generate a `.html` file